 In order to save money, try to consolidate packing into one large suitcase.
 Sam and I have packed for a full week in one suitcase before and- trust me- if we can do it anyone can.
 I will fully admit that I’m not always the lightest packer in the world.
 I am however highly motivated by saving $50 in baggage fees :).
 Click here to see how I packed light for my last trip to an all inclusive in Mexico!

 A word of caution.
 If you do decide to combine luggage, make sure you’re checking your airline’s baggage weight policy.
-While many airlines have adopted a 50 pound limit on domestic flights, some of the budget airlines limit to 40 pounds.
+While many airlines have adopted a 50 pound limit on domestic flights, some of the budget airlines limit to 40 pounds .
+UPDATE: Spirit Airlines announced in June 2024 it is raising it’s baggage allowance to 50 pounds!

 Do Your Work Ahead of Time